 All teachers and TAs are trained to teach phonics confidently.
-Mrs Riley is our reading leader.
+Miss Latimer is our reading leader.
 She makes daily visits to each phonics groups and works alongside teachers to ensure rapid progress takes place in each group and any concerns regarding progress is quickly addressed.

 In Year 1, children sit a National phonics screening check set by the Government where they are required to read 32 out of 40 words correctly in order to pass the test.
 Our regular assessment enables us to track children to ensure that they achieve the best score that they are capable of.
 One to one phonic booster is given to children who are struggling to meet the required target.

 Writing at Christ Church school

 We are very talented writers at our school!

 Our writing is taught in a structured way which is routinely taught across the school.